adielmtz/str/README.md

 ### Get/Set the length the string

-MutStr exposes its `length` and `size` properties for read.
-However, changing their values may result in the bad handling or behaviour of the API, which can cause a segfault.
+MutStr exposes its `length` and `size` properties for read, however, modifying their values may cause a bad behaviour of the API which can result in a segfault.

-The length of the string counts how many bytes represent the actual string contents in memory.
-To change the value of the length of the string, you must use the `mutstr_set_length()` function:
+The length of the string counts how many bytes represent the actual string contents in memory and it does not count the NULL terminator.
+To change the length of the string you must use the `mutstr_set_length()` function:

-* If the value is greater than the original length, the gap (or extra space) will be filled with NULL characters
+* If the value is greater than the original length, the gap/extra space will be filled with `\0`.
 * If the value is less than the original length, the string will be truncated.

 ```c